crake7/TrojanC2/README.md

 <h1 align="center"> Trojan.C2</h1>
-<h4 align="center">Command and Control (C2) Trojan Framework to control, update, and receive data from your implants.</h4>
+<h4 align="center">Command and Control (C2) Trojan Framework uses a Github account to fully control, update, and receive data from your implants and remain stealthy.</h4>

 <p align="center">
   <a href="#How-to">How-to</a> •